yuex/pelican-chameleon/README.md

 ## Favicon

-To use your favicon (must be a png file), set following option in `pelicanconf.py`
+To use your favicon, set following option in `pelicanconf.py`

-    FAVICON = u'url to your favicon.png'
+    FAVICON = u'url to your favicon'

 ## Multi-author
 You can direct the author link to whichever you want.
 It's not hard-coded in the theme.